MA: Marketing Authorization

 - trials in human patients, on a large cohort of sick volunteers under real-life conditions.

-- these trials aim, in particular, to verify efficacy (« double-blind » study) and long-term safety.
+- These trials aim, in particular, to verify efficacy (« double-blind » study) and long-term safety.

 Procedures and modalities